bparanj/crystal/electronics/zettel/current.md

    In a circuit with 2 coulombs of charge flowing through a wire every second, the current would be 2 amperes.

-How is electric current measured in a circuit?
+How is current measured in a circuit?

    Current is measured in amperes (A).
 One ampere represents one coulomb of charge passing through a point in one second.